-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of blood clots, cancer, congestive heart failure, heart disease, high blood pressure, epilepsy or a history of seizures, kidney disease, or a blood disorder (such as sickle cell disease or porphyria).
+- Tell your doctor if you have heart failure, heart disease, high blood pressure, kidney disease, or history of cancer, blood clots, or seizures.
 Also tell your doctor if you are scheduled for any type of surgery.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: